 A lack of Vitamin D or a lack of Empathy?

 I was left speechless and dumbfounded.
 I was beyond annoyed and then realized that some people truly do not understand depression.
-This is why I created this post.
 People don't have depression, necessarily, because they have nothing to do or because they have a deficiency in Vitamin D in the winter.
-People have depression for a number of reasons and most of the time it's year long.
-Depression for me is found year long.
-It's there on my birthday, in the middle of a hot summer day, or sometimes on my busiest days.
-Also, for some people there is not one 'reason' for someone having depression other than them having an imbalance of serotonin in their brain.
+People have depression for a number of reasons and can be depressed any month of the year.

 It's sometimes there on your birthday, in the middle of a hot summer day, or sometimes on your busiest days.
 Also, for some people there is not one 'reason' for someone having depression other than them having an imbalance of serotonin in their brain.
 It’s not your place to ask someone why they’re depressed.
 Instead you can say things like, if you ever want to talk about things I’m here for you.